elastic/apm/specs/agents/tracing-sampling.md

 No spans should be captured.

 #### Post 8.0
-When connected to an APM Server 8.0+, agents SHOULD NOT send non-sampled transactions, only transactions that are sampled.
+When connected to an APM Server 8.0+, agents SHOULD NOT send non-sampled transactions, or capture spans for these transactions.
-No spans should be captured for non-sampled transactions.
+Sampled transactions MUST be captured by Elastic APM agents.

 ### Propagation